shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 # Using Arcana Dashboard

-Are you ready to setup user onboarding and blockchain signing experience for your application users?
+Are you ready to set up user onboarding and blockchain signing experience for your application users?

 The first step is to register your application on the [Arcana Developer Dashboard]({{page.meta.arcana.root_rel_path}}/concepts/dashboard.md), the go-to console for application developers.

 You can customize Arcana Auth SDK settings and enable application users to utilize Arcana Testnet or Mainnet.
 Once you have completed the registration and configuration process, you need to install the Auth SDK and [integrate it]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) with your application.

 This guide will walk you through the various configuration options available on the dashboard to tailor your Auth SDK usage.
-For instruction on how to install Auth SDK and integrate your application, refer to the [Quick Start Guide]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_qs.md).
+For instructions on how to install Auth SDK and integrate your application, refer to the [Quick Start Guide]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_qs.md).

 !!! note